What’s this dividend stock actually worth?

 Fair value

-Intrinsic value is in line with the current price — no obvious bargain, no obvious mispricing.
+Intrinsic value is in line with the current price.
+No obvious bargain, no obvious mispricing.
 Worth checking your assumptions before acting.

 What today’s price gets you, and what it could become.